-- 5. Enter the desired 5-digit Entry Code.
-The keypad will beep twice per button press. - 6.
-Enter the desired 5-digit Entry Code again.
+5. Enter the desired 5-digit Entry Code.
+The keypad will beep twice per button press.

+- 6. Enter the desired 5-digit Entry Code again.
 The keypad will beep twice per button press. - a. if the Entry Code is entered twice correctly the keypad will beep 4 times. - b.
-If the Entry code is entered incorrectly or mistakes are made the keypad will beep one long, one second beep will sound and the code will NOT be changed - 7.
-Test by unlocking the entry door.
+If the Entry Code is entered incorrectly or mistakes are made the keypad does a long beep to indicate a failure to program an entry code. - 7.
+Test your Entry Code by entering the 5-digit code followed by button 1 and the entry door unlock will unlock.